jorschz/studies/README.md

-# 📚 Starter - My Drafts and Studies
+# 📚 My Drafts and Studies

 This repository contains codes, exercises, and drafts I create while learning.